-where the scalar $\lambda$ is then an eigenvalue.
-And we say that $\bu$ is an eigenvector associated with $\lambda$. \end{definition}

-Moreover, the tuple $(\lambda, \bu)$ above is referred to as an \textbf{eigenpair}.
-Intuitively, these definitions imply that multiplying matrix $\bA$ by the vector $\bu$ results in a new vector that is in the same direction as $\bu$, but only scaled by a factor $\lambda$.
-For any eigenvector $\bu$, we can scale it by a scalar $s$ such that $s\bu$ remains an eigenvector of $\bA$; and for this reason we call the eigenvector an eigenvector of $\bA$ associated with eigenvalue $\lambda$.
-To avoid ambiguity, it is customary to assume that the eigenvector is normalized to have length $1$ and the first entry is positive (or negative) since both $\bu$ and $-\bu$ are eigenvectors.

-In linear algebra, every vector space has a basis, and any vector within the space can be expressed as a linear combination of the basis vectors.
-We then define the span and dimension of a subspace via the basis.
+In linear algebra, every vector space admits a basis, and any vector in the space can be expressed as a linear combination of basis vectors.
+We now define key concepts related to subspaces.